Reading social realities through graffiti and street art in conflict-affected societies

 Dr Catherine Arthur (she/her)- Co chief-investigator, HCRI, University of Manchester

-Dr Dylan O’Driscoll (he/him) – Co chief-investigator, Stockholm International Peace Research Institute
+Dr Dylan O’Driscoll (he/him) – Co chief-investigator, The Centre for Trust, Peace & Social Relations, Coventry University and Stockholm International Peace Research Institute

 2019: HCRI Research support fund (competitive) for project titled ‘A spatial and thematic analysis of graffiti in divided Nicosia, Cyprus’, University of Manchester – disrupted/postponed due to COVID-19.